 Placing what matters as the primary reason we engage in enterprise.
 Earth, all its creatures, and each other.

-This is for those of you who seek to create enterprises that support our present and future well being comprehensively.
+This article and body of work is for those of you who seek to create enterprises that support our present and future well being comprehensively.

 People need their tribe, their family, community and work mates.
 People also need to feel that the work they do, the time they spend, matters and has meaning and value.
 And that in their day to day, they get to bring the whole of themselves to their enterprise and are seen and recognised for their entire contribution.